Blue Box Recycling Collection

 Learn more about proper sorting and preparation for select materials known to cause problems at the Region's recycling centre because sorting your recycling matters.

-Restrictions for Blue Box Substitute Containers
+Restrictions for substitute Blue Box containers

-Residents may also use any other rigid, reusable container for curbside collection as long as it meets these size and weight restrictions and contents are clearly identifiable as acceptable materials.
+Residents may also use any other rigid, reusable container for curbside collection as long as it meets these size and weight restrictions, and contents are clearly identifiable as acceptable materials.

-- Height: 91 cm (36")
+• Height: 91 cm (36")

-- Diameter: 61 cm (24") roundness
+• Diameter: 61 cm (24") roundness

-- Weight: 22.7 kg (50 lbs) when full
+• Weight: 22.7 kg (50 lbs) when full

-Benefits of Using the Blue Box
+Benefits of using the Blue Box

 For example, detergent bottles are ground into flakes and can form new plastic patio furniture, water cans, flower pots or traffic cones.
 Aluminum cans are melted, cut and rolled into new cans or CDs.
-Blue Box materials are sorted and sold which offsets program costs to the taxpayer.